Stephen King’s New Novella ‘Gwendy’s Button Box’ Is About A Trump-Like Figure

 “I had the idea for the story last July,” Stephen King told reporter Bev Vincent.
 “It was a little like Richard Matheson’s ‘Button, Button,’ but could be its own special thing.
 I liked it because it basically postulates putting the fate of the world in the hands of a child — like Trump.”

-As those who follow Stephen King-related news on The Inquisitr may recall, we published a story last November theorizing that King’s next horror work would concern a naive and corrupt politician in the vein of the way King views Trump.
+As those who follow Stephen King-related news on the Inquisitr may recall, we published a story last November theorizing that King’s next horror work would concern a naive and corrupt politician in the vein of the way King views Trump.
 The piece was inspired by the Tweet Stephen sent out shortly before the story was published that said his next horror story would be about Donald Trump winning the Presidential race.

 My newest horror story: Once upon a time there was a man named Donald Trump, and he ran for president.
 Some people wanted him to win.